 Founder & Our Guides

-Henry Gonzales: He is living in the great town of Tarapoto gave the position of in of the northern Peru.
+Henry Gonzales: Born and living in the city of Tarapoto, in northern Peru.
 He is an expert bird and nature guide.
-He has the power to make out birds by its act of bursting out sounds and quick viewing.
-At the same time, He has a good knowledge of the best places for birding in the complete work country.
-He concluded his studies of journeying business managers at the San Martin National University.
-He has been guiding expertly since 2007, being trained by nearby birding authorities like Jose Alvarez Alonso, Noam Shany and Constantino Aucca Chutas.
+He can distinguish birds by its vocalization and displays.
+At the same time, he has a good knowledge of the best places for birding in the country.
+He concluded his studies of Tourism Management at the San Martin National University.
+He has been guiding expertly since 2007, being trained by Peru’s birding authorities like Jose Alvarez Alonso, Noam Shany and Constantino Aucca Chutas.

-Oscar Mishaja: He was born in the low level of development town of Infierno, near the great town of Puerto Maldonado, at the way-in number having made payment to see the event of the Tambopata National Reserve.
-He has tried most of my living in the woodland of Tambopata and He decided to become a bird guide because of the Joy of having the same my experiences with the visitors.
-He has been guiding nature expert in Tambopata for more than 10 years, then he becomes an expert with special knowledge in guiding birding groups during a learning position while working in Pantanal (Brazil).
-Then he returned to Peru to be a full-time birding and nature guide in Tambopata. currently, he is also journeying to other parts of Peru to increase my knowledge of the Peruvian birds, so He will be able to guide in other places of the country.
+Oscar Mishaja: He was born in the small town of Infierno, in southeast Peru.
+He spent almost all of his life in the Tambopata National Reserve.
+He chose to turn into a bird guide because of the delight of sharing is nature encounters with the gests.
+He has been guiding in Tambopata for more than 10 years, then he started to become an expert bird guide while working in Pantanal (Brazil).
+Then he returned to Peru to be a full-time birding and nature guide in Tambopata.

-Miguel Alván: He considers himself very having great interest and readily moved by feelings for his work.
-He has been guiding in of north Peru for more than 10 years for important companies like Green journeys, over-seas experience of great interest journey, Abercrombie & Kent, North Peru journeys, Setours, National geographic journey for the special purpose, and others.
-He says, talks liquid (or gas) English, and of direction Spain-sourced.
-He is always will give space to me to the special needs of the different clients.
-He likes physical acts for amusement, out-door operations, And birdwatching. currently, he is leading groups with a mixed interest in soft birding and archaeology.
+Miguel Alván: He sees himself as exceptionally eager and energetic for his work.
+He has been guiding in north Peru for more than 10 years for important companies like Green Tours, Overseas Adventure Travel, Abercrombie & Kent, National Geographic Expedition, TCS, and others.
+His english is very good, and obviously speaks spanish.
+He generally will adjust to the particular requirements of the different customers.
+He is a sportive person, likes open air activities, and of course birdwatching.
+Currently, he is leading groups with a mixed interest in soft birding and archaeology.

 Asociación Green Tours is a non-profit organisation committed to the conservation of nature and the wellbeing of the people living in the natural areas where Green Tours regularly runs its birding tours within Peru.